-Are you or is someone you care for trying to cope with a life limiting illness?
-If you need support with distressing physical and emotional problems related to the illness or the effects of treatment the specialist palliative care services are here to help.
+Are you or is someone you care for trying to cope with a life-limiting illness?
+If you need support with distressing physical and emotional problems related to the illness or the effects of treatment, specialist palliative care services are here to help.

 We can help with:

 Physical symptoms such as pain, sickness, and breathing difficulties

 Emotional problems such as depression and anxiety